moralmunky/Home-Assistant-Mail-And-Packages/README.md

 ## FOR FUTURE IMPLEMENTATION ##
 ## mail_package.yaml
-Adding your settings to the configuration file will be implemented in a later version.
-For now they need to be hard coded in the component files, see below.
+Adding your settings to the configuration file.
 I save all of this information in the Secrets.yaml so the example configuration has the references to these variables.
 ```
 Line 113 Add the mail host
 Line 114 Port: Optional, add the port used to connect.
 Default 993